lucrise-llc/azul-ts/README.md

 });
 ```

-The `auth1` and `auth2` are the authentication credentials provided by Azul.
+The `auth1` and `auth2` are the authentication credentials provided by Azul.<br/>
-The `merchantId` is the merchant ID provided by Azul.
+The `merchantId` is the merchant ID provided by Azul.<br/>
-The `certificatePath` is the path to the certificate sent to youby Azul.
+The `certificatePath` is the path to the certificate sent to youby Azul.<br/>
-The `keyPath` is the path to the private key that generated the CSR file you sent to Azul in order to obtain the certificate.
+The `keyPath` is the path to the private key that generated the CSR file you sent to Azul in order to obtain the certificate.<br/>

 Then, you can use the `AzulAPI` class to make requests to the Azul API.